-Members of the group include students from a variety of disciplines interested in gerontology, and any UGA student interested in aging issues is welcome to join the G Dawgs.
+The UGA chapter of Sigma Phi Omega, the professional honors society in gerontology, is affiliated with the Institute of Gerontology.
+Members of the group include students from a variety of disciplines interested in gerontology and health aging.
 One of the goals of the group is to link those interested in gerontology at UGA with other students and faculty with similar interests.
-The G Dawgs organize events on campus throughout the year, including meetings, guest speakers, panel presentations, and networking receptions.
+Events throughout the year, including meetings, guest speakers, panel presentations, and networking receptions.
 Community involvement is also a vital part of the G Dawg mission.
-Students participate in community activities such as: the Alzheimer’s Memory Walk, Be a Santa to a Senior, Food Drives, and more.
-For more information contact us here or by joining the G Dawgs Facebook group.
+Students participate in community activities such as the Alzheimer’s Memory Walk, Be a Santa to a Senior, Food Drives, and more.
+For more information, contact firstname.lastname@example.org.

 Delta Omega – Beta Chi Chapter

 Delta Omega is the national honorary society for graduate studies in public health.
 The society was founded in 1924, when only a few graduate schools of public health existed in the United States, and now has more than 84 active chapters with more than 15,000 members at accredited schools providing advanced public health degrees.